Keshavraj024/tcp_server_client_application/README.md

 ### Client (C++)

-To run the client, execute the following command from the build directory:
+To run the client, execute the following command from the build directory and can also optionally set the file path:

 ```sh
 ./client